madeleineforbes/gwenbell.com/about.md

 This is a day in my life.
 -------------------------

 I wake up each morning early to get a writing and programming session in before the rest of the house awakens.
-I live with three housemates, partner and a cat.
+I live with three housemates, <del>partner</del> <del>lover</del> <a href="http://evbogue.com">star twin</a> and a cat.

 I wake up to the sound of birds chirping and cars rolling.
 I pull on a pair of socks and shuffle across the hard wood floors to the kitchen.
 This morning I boiled water for tea, rather than making espresso.
 Usually I have a tiny espresso cup of Café Bustelo

 The first thing I do when I open my laptop is power it on.
+Then I

-Then I $ command space into the terminal.
+	$ command space

+into the terminal.

 From the terminal, I open my text editor, Sublime Text 2.